robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 ### Data Transformation

-In order to get the final result, we need some data transformation from the raw data to the final data for consumption.
+In order to get the final results, we need some data transformation from the raw data to the final data for consumption.
 This consists of the following few phases:

   * Data Generation
   * Data Filtering